 Nursery (also known as “Extended Session”) occurs during the worship service, 10:30 a.m. – noon, for ages 3 months to 3 years old.
 Nursery workers receive children ages 3 months to 1 year old after DIG finishes at 10:15.
-Because we desire to see children grow to enjoy corporate worship with their parents, Nursery rooms for 2 and 3 year old children do not open until after dismissal from the corporate worship setting (usually around 11:00 a.m.).
-Time for dismissal is printed in the worship guide and posted on the screen during worship.
+Because we desire to see children grow to enjoy corporate worship with their parents, Nursery rooms for 2 and 3-year-old children do not open until after dismissal from the corporate worship setting (usually around 11:00 a.m.).
+The time for dismissal is printed in the worship guide and posted on the screen during worship.

 DIG Children’s Ministry takes place on Sundays, 9:15-10:15 a.m., for ages 3 months to 12 years old.
 Our workers prepare to receive children after 9:00, allowing ample time for parents to participate in other ministries the church provides during that time.
 Parents are welcome to attend class with their child if they desire, especially when the child needs help during various stages of shyness, separation anxiety, etc. Please know that our workers make every effort to come alongside the parents, both granting and receiving wisdom in the process of childrearing, training, and discipleship.

-DIG Children's Minsitry Classes take place during Discipleship Hour, in the Spring and Fall and takes a short break during Winter and Summer.
+DIG Children's Ministry Classes take place during Discipleship Hour, in the Spring and Fall and take a short break during Winter and Summer.
 Check the Discipleship Hour schedule and make plans to bring your child to DIG!

 Frequently Asked Questions

 My child has a food allergy.
 Will that be a problem?

 Snacks such as goldfish, pretzels, etc. are served.
 If your child has a food allergy we recommend notifying the volunteers at check-in and bringing your child’s own snack.